 You can get the tool right here.
 Just unpack the tar.
-There's a Mac OS X and Linux ELF32/64 binary.
+There's a Mac OS X and Linux ELF32/64 binary, and the source.
 As usual, you might want to check out the RSS feed, or follow my company's Twitter for more updates.

 Why should I care?

 Well, most users wouldn't.
 But if you need a quick tool to unpack Android images, this is useful.
 Think of it as the inverse of mkbootimg (from the AOSP), coupled with simg2img (the sparse image extractor).
 Another bonus feature it provides is unpacking the Linux bzimage kernels.

 Another reason - If you're downloading a rooting tool - and you want to avoid getting malware.
 I just downloaded An NVIDIA Shield root image, for example - which is really nothing more than a bootimg.
 So it was trivial to run this tool to extract it - specifically, get to the ramdisk, then cpio -ivd and make sure I can have a peek at it before installing.